 Prior to my arrival in Kathmandu, I already had my placements scheduled in the areas that I was interested in.
 Upon arrival, the local Work the World staff picked me up from the airport and took me to my accommodation.

-Here, I get to meet my housemates.
+Here, I met my housemates.
 They became close friends during my stay and were great company on nights out at bars and restaurants, and on weekend excursions.

 We all shared stories about our placements each day, and learned about the people and country of Nepal together.